 how long to bake chicken thighs?

-2. For bone-in thighs, it needs at least 25 and 30 minutes to be fully cooked.
+2. For bone-in thighs, it cooks in about 25 and 30 minutes.

-Recipe Tips
+Olivia’s Recipe Tips

-Allow Resting Time: After you’ve baked the chicken thighs, let them rest for a few minutes before serving.
+After you’ve baked the chicken thighs, let them rest for a few minutes before serving.
 This allows the juices to redistribute, resulting in tender and moist meat.

 Storage And Reheating

-What Goes With This Recipe?
+What To Serve With This Recipe

-- Potato salad – My favorite potato recipe, because it’s super flavourful and goes well with anything!
+Potato salad – My favorite potato recipe.

-- Broccoli salad – Such an easy and flavourful salad.
-My kid loves it with baked chicken thighs.
+Broccoli salad – Such an easy and flavourful salad.

 More Chicken Thigh Recipes

-Garlic Butter Baked Chicken Thighs
+Garlic Butter Baked Chicken Thighs Recipe

 Ingredients